-8 Benefits to Hiring an Interior Design Stylist
+8 Pros to Hiring an Interior Design Stylist

 Among the many different hats that participate in an interior design project, there is someone, like a behind-the-scenes magician, who has the powerful ability to spin a cohesive and visually compelling narrative with an apparent wave of their wand.
 I’m talking about an interior stylist, a role that goes under-appreciated all too often.
 But you might wonder, given your own keen sense of style, what value does an interior stylist add?